d12frosted/elpa-mirror/gnu/embark-readme.txt

 ..
 1. Acting on targets
 ..
 2. The default action on a target
 ..
 3. Working with sets of possible targets
+.....
+1. `embark-live' a live-updating variant of `embark-collect'
 ..
 4. Switching to a different command without losing what you've typed
 2. Quick start
 3. Advanced configuration